Danhall01/wecl/README.md

-include GC_LOG_SILENT if you're using a custom callback function for logging and want to use custom severity levels for the strings.
-If you want fully custom messages then disable the colors in GC_COLOUR_X as well.
+If you're using a custom callback function for logging and want to use custom severity levels for the strings then disable the colors in WECL_COLOUR_XXX so that no automatic coloring happens.

-TODO:
-gc_error: Trace, write to file